About the Study

 Will I have to pay for anything if I participate?

 If you qualify and choose to participate, you will receive study-related care (such as study medications and visits to our office) at no cost to you.
-You will also be compensated for your time and travel to attend study visits.
+You will also be reimbursed $75.00 for each study visit for your time and travel.

 How long does the study last?